ajcampbell1333/LBEAST_Unreal/README.md

 - `AMovingPlatformExperience` - A 4-gang hydraulic platform on which a single VR player stands while hooked to a suspended cable harness to prevent falling
 - `AGunshipExperience` - 4-player seated platform with 4DOF hydraulic motion driven by a 4-gang actuator platform with a player strapped in at each corner, all fixed to a hydraulic lift that can dangle players a few feet in the air
 - `ACarSimExperience` - A racing/driving simulator where 1-4 player seats are bolted on top of a 4-gang hydraulic platform
-- `AFlightSimExperience` - A single player flight sim with HOTAS controls in a 2-axis gyroscopic cockpit built with servo motors for pitch and roll
+- `AFlightSimExperience` - A single player flight sim with HOTAS controls in a 2-axis gyroscopic cockpit built with servo motors for pitch and roll. **⚠️ Requires outside-in tracking with cockpit-mounted trackers for Space Reset feature (see FlightSimExperience/README.md)**
 - `AEscapeRoomExperience` - Puzzle-based escape room with embedded door lock/prop latch solenoids, sensors, and pro AV integration for light/sound and live improv actors

 **Use these when:** Rapid deployment of standard LBE genres.